cosmicdreams/nerdstein-design-library/readme.md

-# Nerdstein.net 2017 Design
+# cosmicdreams' fork of the Nerdstein.net 2017 Design

-This repository provides all design-related assets for my site redesign.
+This repository provides all design-related assets for nerdstein's site redesign.
 This readme explains how to participate.

 There are two main parts of this code repository.